MicrosoftDocs/power-automate-docs/articles/email-triggers.md

 ---
 # Trigger a flow based on email properties

-Use the **When a new email arrives** trigger to create a flow that runs when one or more of the following email properties match criteria that you provide:
+Use the **when a new email arrives (V3)** trigger to create a flow that runs when one or more of the following email properties match criteria that you provide:

 | Property | When to use |
 | --- | --- |
 | Folder |Trigger a flow whenever emails arrive in a specific folder.
 This property can be useful if you have rules that route emails to different folders. |
 | To |Trigger a flow based on the address to which an email was sent.
 This property can be useful if you receive email that was sent to different email addresses in the same inbox. |
+|CC|Trigger a flow based on the CC address to which an email was sent.
+This property can be useful if you receive email that was sent to different email addresses in the same inbox.
 | From |Trigger a flow based on the sender's email address. |
 | Importance |Trigger a flow based on the importance with which emails were sent.
 Email can be sent with high, normal, or low importance. |
 | Has Attachment |Trigger a flow based on the presence of attachments in incoming emails. |